 Here’s what we’ll cover Recruitment – responsible for providing organizations with a sufficient supply of potential employees.
 Performance Management, Learning, and Development ensure an employee’s knowledge, skills, abilities, and characteristics.
 Business objectives and needs, and many other essential factors are all aligning with each other.
 So Let’s start together.

 What is HR?

 Human resources (HR) refers to all people-related aspects of a business, from training and training on Recruitment to employee relations and performance management.
 The term is often used synonymously with personnel or human resources.
 But personnel refers to hiring new employees while human resources cover everything else.
 More simply, HR is in charge of ensuring that a company’s employees are taken care of both on and off the job.

 1) Human resource planning

 Human resource planning is one of several functions that help an organization succeed.
 A well-planned human resources department can enable companies to maintain their competitive edge.
-That’s because most organizations are composing in whole or in part of people, and people management is one of today’s most essential functions.
+That’s because most organizations are composed in whole or in part of people, and people management is one of today’s most essential functions.

 2) Recruitment and Selection

 Recruitment is a key function of human resources management and involves attracting suitable applicants for a position.
 Advertising vacancies can do this through various channels, including newspapers, job search sites, and online forums.
 To attract candidates with relevant skills, companies will often offer incentives such as signing bonuses or accommodation allowances to successful recruits.
 After reviewing many applications, employers will then select suitable candidates for an interview.

 3) Training & Development

 Training & Development is one of HR’s core functions.
 It ensures that employees are well-train, have all relevant skills to perform their duties, and contribute effectively to overall organizational goals.
 Training programs should provide clear goals, complete with a deadline and completion date, and measurable objectives.
 This helps trainees know what they are going to achieve by completing a course or program.